PedroLB51/FABLE-C-CZE/README.md

 # FABLE-C-CZE Version Control Guidelines
 ## 1. Project Overview
     This document outlines the version control workflow for the FABLE Calculator for the Czech Republic.
-    We use **Git/GitHub** for code and documentation versioning, **DVC (Data Versioning Control)** for managing Excel data files and large datasets.
+    We use **Git/Github** for code and documentation versioning, **DVC (Data Versioning Control)** for managing Excel data files and large datasets
 ## 2. Repository Structure
     The Repository hosts the national calibration data, scripts, and metadata for the Czech Republic's version of the FABLE Calculator.

     The structure display the following outline:

     FABLE-C-CZE/
     ├── raw/                  # Original, immutable data from sources │   ├── cso/              # Czech Statistical Office (ČSÚ)